rsmx86/rsmx86/README.md

 - 👋 Hi, I’m Rodrigo
-- 👀 I’m interested in Oracle, SQL, Javascript, React
+- 👀 I’m interested in Oracle, SQL, Javascript and React;
-- 🌱 I’m currently learning SQL, Javascript, React, Oracle
+- 🌱 I’m currently learning SQL, Javascript, React and Oracle;
 - 📫 How to reach me - @rsmx86 and mail: rsmx86@gmail.com

 "From puddle to puddle, the toad makes his way."